dingyif/Embolism_Detection/evaluate/README.md

-Files that'll help evaluate the performance for image classification/detection/segmentation
+Files that'll help
+(i) evaluate the performance for image classification/detection/segmentation (ii) get basic information of the dataset